 Additional limits: You can define the minimum figure-of-merit as well as the maximum number of unindexed peaks for a solution to be accepted.
 Increasing the maximum number of unindexed peaks will increase the probability to get a solution (unit cell), so this may be a way out if you do not get a reasonable result with the standard settings.
-You should keep in mind though that you must check afterwards why the unindexed peaks are present in your pattern (maybe they belong to an impurity phase or are just artifacts). b>Note that by ignoring unindexed peaks it is quite easy to get artificial unit cells that have nothing to do with reality!
+You should keep in mind though that you must check afterwards why the unindexed peaks are present in your pattern (maybe they belong to an impurity phase or are just artifacts).

-33 P.-E. Werner, "Trial-and-error computer methods for the indexing of unknown powder patterns", Z. Krist.
+35 P.-E. Werner, "Trial-and-error computer methods for the indexing of unknown powder patterns", Z. Krist.
 120, 375-387 (1964).

-34 P.-E. Werner, L. Eriksson and M. Westdahl, "Treor, a semi-exhaustive trial-and-error powder indexing program for all symmetries", J. Appl.
+36 P.-E. Werner, L. Eriksson and M. Westdahl, "Treor, a semi-exhaustive trial-and-error powder indexing program for all symmetries", J. Appl.
 Cryst.
 18, 367-370 (1985).